 "I have.
 They used them at S4."

 When they were all round the bend they could see that the corridor opened out into a room across which was a set of security turnstiles with multiple warning notices about how what lay beyond was restricted access to authorized personnel only.
-These were similar to ones found on the New York Subway and other urban railway stations.
+These turnstiles were similar to ones found on the New York Subway and other urban railway stations.
 The engineers cut through them easily with power saws.
-On the other side of those was a lift bay with a set of four very normal looking lift doors facing them.
+On the other side of them was a lift bay with a set of four very normal looking lift doors facing them.
 One of the soldiers pressed a call button.
 The door made the sound of a bell ringing and the doors slid apart.
 "Electricity must be on all over the compound." he said and stepped into the lift car.

 "Sir?"
 The man jumped back out.

 "I think we should take the stairs...
 Just in case."